 Masters Thesis Supervision

-There is the possibility of writing your Master’s thesis in our team, with Marcel Zentner, Francesca Talamini and Julia Vigl as main supervisors and Hannah Strauß and Vivienne Biedermann as co-supervisors.
+There is the possibility of writing your Masters thesis in our team, with Marcel Zentner, Francesca Talamini and Julia Vigl as main supervisors and Hannah Strauß and Vivienne Biedermann as co-supervisors.

-Please carefully read through the requirements and research fields of our team members to find the right supervisor for your topic.
+Please carefully read through the requirements below to find the right supervisor for your topic.

 Specific Requirements of our Team Members